ministryofjustice/opg-modernising-lpa/docs/runbooks/backups.md

 # Restoring a DynamoDB Backup

-AWS Backup is used to schedule and manage backups for each dynamodb table.
+AWS Backup is used to schedule and manage backups for the dynamodb table.
-As with other AWS backup processes, restored backups create a new resource which must be named differently from the resource.
+As with other AWS backup processes, restored backups create a new resource which must be named differently from the source resource.
 If the source were deleted prior to restoration this would not be an issue, but this comes with risk.
 This document will walk you through how to restore a backup, and bring it into service, and how to delete the old table.
 The guide is targetted at Production restoring a backup of the ActorUsers table, but the screenshots are from Development.